 This information is to be used solely for the purpose of confirming Passport eligibility for students you are working with.
 By utilizing this search tool, you are confirming that you are an authorized user of this system and will follow all data safeguards of this information.

-Checking multiple studer nts?
+Checking multiple stude nts?
 Upload a file instead.
-Enter the following criteria t • Date of birth • Last 4 digits of SSN or Date of birth Last 4 digits of SSN or last name Date of birth mm/dd/yyyy Last 4 digits of SSN or last name
+Enter the following criteria tDate of birthLast 4 digits of SSN or Date of birth mm/dd/yyyy Last 4 digits of SSN or last name Search

 Screenshot from WSAC Portal